-The National Testing Agency (NTA) conducts the JEE Main exam in two sessions (January and April) for students who wish to secure admission to B.Tech and B.Arch/B.Plan programs in prestigious engineering colleges such as IITs, NITs, and IIITs.
+The National Testing Agency (NTA) conducts the Joint Entrance Exam (JEE) Main in two sessions (January and April) for students who wish to secure admission to B.Tech and B.Arch/B.Plan programs in prestigious engineering colleges such as IITs, NITs, and IIITs.
+The JEE Mains result 2026 will be announced separately after each session; however, the cut-off is released once the session 2 exam is concluded.
+Following the announcement of the result, the JEE Mains counselling starts on the official website of JoSAA (Joint Seat Allocation Authority).

 Also Read: